Rental Sector Code of Conduct

 Rental property owners are concerned about:

-As an intermediary, a property manager’s role is not always easy.
-Some experience poor behaviour from both renters and rental property owners.
+As an intermediary, a property manager’s role can be challenging.
+Some report that they experience poor behaviour from both renters and rental property owners.

-The Bill proposes to establish an authorising environment for a new Rental Sector Code of Conduct to be established.
-The code will be developed in consultation with the rental sector and will be established by regulation.
+The Amendment Act allows work to begin on developing a new Rental Sector Code of Conduct.
+The code is being developed in consultation with the rental sector and will be established by Regulation.

 The code may set minimum conduct standards for property managers, rental property owners and renters to strengthen the rules and make the expectations of all parties clearer.